 Creative Europe video game release round-up 2016

-This year has seen the release of four games funded through the Creative Europe Video Games development scheme.
+This year has seen the release of five games funded through the Creative Europe Video Games development scheme.
 These games were all supported in their early stages with the grants allowing developers to experiment with gameplay and mechanics as well as with story and character design, and to develop playable prototypes.

 FORCED: Showdown is a top-down, single-player, bullet-hell brawler developed by Danish indie game developer BetaDwarf.
 The gameplay mixes rogue-lite aspects with a trading-card game as contestants fight for wealth and glory in an ever-changing galactic game show.